voltraco/node-taglib2/README.md

 ```

 #### OUTPUT
-`tags.cover` will be an array of buffers that contain image data.
+`tags.pictures` will be an array of buffers that contain image data.

 ```json
 {